FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Ma et al. (2019)~\cite{maLightweightHyperspectralImage2019} proposed an FPGA-based Pruning-Quantization-Anomaly Detector (P-Q-AD) for hyperspectral images (HSI), which leverages network pruning and quantization within an autoencoder NN.
-Four implementations were developed to evaluate the performance of P-Q-AD: one utilizing floating-point arithmetic, another incorporating floating-point arithmetic with weight pruning, a third employing 32-bit fixed-weight quantization and pruning, and a fourth featuring custom weight quantization and pruning.
-The latter quantization approach was determined by solving a multi-objective optimization problem.
-These implementations were executed on a Zynq UltraScale+ FPGA and compared against Local Reed-XiaoliZ~\cite{reedAdaptiveMultiplebandCFAR1990} and collaborative representation-based detectors~\cite{liCollaborativeRepresentationHyperspectral2015} running on two Intel Xeon CPUs.

-Three datasets were used to train and evaluate all these implementations: HSI images from Louisiana, San Diego airport in California, and Los Angeles in the USA, acquired by the Airborne Visible Infrared Imaging Spectrometer (AVIRIS)~\cite{hamlinImagingSpectrometerScience2010}.
-The results demonstrated that P-Q-AD outperformed traditional approaches by two orders of magnitude and floating-point precision implementations by one order of magnitude while maintaining an area under the curve (AUC) value difference smaller than 0.01.
-Specifically, this implementation yielded AUC values of 0.9973, 0.9483, and 0.9869 for the Louisiana, San Diego, and Los Angeles dataset s.

-\subsection{ReCoN: A Reconfigurable CNN Acceleration Framework for Hybrid Semantic Segmentation on Hybrid SoCs for Space Applications}

-Sabogal et al. (2019)~\cite{sabogalReCoNReconfigurableCNN2019} proposed Reconfigurable ConvNet (RECON), a reconfigurable CNN accelerator designed to perform onboard semantic segmentation using a convolutional encoder-decoder NN based on the SegNet model~\cite{badrinarayananSegNetDeepConvolutional2015}.
-This accelerator leverages the Hybrid Adaptive Reconfigurable Fault Tolerance (HARFT)~\cite{wilsonHybridAdaptiveReconfigurable2017} framework, which ensures fault tolerance through configuration memory scrubbing and TMR.
-Prior to synthesis, this accelerator's quantization approach and level of parallelism can be configured.
-The system was trained and tested using the Potsdam dataset~\cite{potsdam20182d} on Xilinx Zynq SoC and Xilinx Zynq UltraScale+ MPSoC platforms.
-Its resilience to SEUs was assessed through fault injection and neutron radiation tests.
+\phantomsection \textbf{Sabogal et al. (2019~\cite{sabogalReCoNReconfigurableCNN2019}, 2021~\cite{sabogalReconfigurableFrameworkResilient2021})} proposed and subsequently enhanced the Reconfigurable ConvNet (RECON), a CNN accelerator designed for on-board semantic segmentation using a SegNet-based model~\cite{badrinarayananSegNetDeepConvolutional2015}.
+To ensure fault tolerance, RECON leveraged the Hybrid Adaptive Reconfigurable Fault Tolerance (HARFT)~\cite{wilsonHybridAdaptiveReconfigurable2017} framework, which mitigated SEEs through configuration memory scrubbing and TMR.
+In their 2021 enhancement, the authors implemented dynamic runtime configuration for NN weights and TMR utilization, and replaced the line-buffer approach with a more general systolic-array approach.
+Moreover, they included optimizations such as int8 model quantization, feature map caching, Winograd transformations, and layer fusion.
+The authors trained this system on the Potsdam dataset~\cite{potsdam20182d} and deployed it on a Zynq SoC and a Zynq UltraScale+ MPSoC.
+They tested its reliability through fault injection and neutron irradiation.